wp-plugins/google-calendar-events/readme.txt

 * Lists and grids can be displayed in posts, pages or within a widget
 * Options to change the number of events retrieved, date / time format, cache duration etc.
 * Options to change the information displayed (start time, location, description etc.).
-* Calendar grids can have the ability to change month, utilising AJAX
+* Calendar grids can have the ability to change the month displayed, utilising AJAX

-Anyone upgrading from an earlier version should note that the 'Display title?' option has been moved from the feed settings to the widget / shortcode settings.
+Anyone upgrading from a version earlier than 0.3 should note that the 'Display title?' option has been moved from the feed settings to the widget / shortcode settings.
 You will need to re-enter any titles you specified.
-Visit the 0.3 features link below for more information.

 Please visit the plugin homepage for how to get started and other help: